taaaraaa/SQL-Project/QA.md

 # Risk Areas
 What are your risk areas?
 Identify and describe them.
-- One of the risk areas is the deletion of the huge amount of null data.
+- One of the major risk areas is the deletion of the huge amount of null data.
 What if these data were important?!
 For example, due to lack of information, I assumed that all currency units are in USD, but it might not be 100% accurate.
 According to the [cleaning_data file](/cleaning_data.md), we cleaned following data:
 	- 5 columns in sales_report table
 	- 16 columns in all_sessions table
 	- 4 column of analytics table